-An increase of 25 basis point at the end of the reporting period would have increased loss before taxation by RM3,944 (2018: RM8,332) and a corresponding decrease would have an equal but opposite effect.
+An increase of 25 basis point at the end of the reporting period would have decreased profit before taxation by RM3,481 (2019: RM3,944) and a corresponding decrease would have an equal but opposite effect.
 This analysis assumes that all other variables remain constant.